emlynoregan/bitn/docs/Northern Argus Instructions.md

 Process the current chunk and output a JSON array of records.

 **Key Rules**:
 1. Extract each article/item as a separate record
-2. Check against `previous_records` - skip duplicates unless you can improve them
+2. Process everything you see - don't worry about duplicates
 3. Stop processing if the last record appears incomplete

 ## Output Format